psergiojrr/Pizza-Builder/README.md

 - The `api` service runs `yarn dev` (hot reload via `ts-node-dev`).

 ### Without Docker (local development)
+Open two terminals: one for the API and another for the client.

 1. Install dependencies at the project root:

 ```bash